 Our sustainability check-list and learning resource packs are distributed and can help people or organisations seeking to benefit the environment.
 By delivering learning information on organic plant-based food growing, seed saving, propagation, pollination, composting and soil management we will improve sustainable horticulture and local healthy food production.
 By encouraging the development and sharing of innovative low technology solutions by we benefit people seeking solutions that nurture sustainable lifestyles and the environment, especially people on low incomes, as these solutions are cheap and easily accessible, giving people greater control over there lives and improved self esteem through self reliance.

-Human rights and the advancement of health and well-being, people and communities, come with understanding between persons of different races & religions; this is central to the ethos of the First Peace Chaplaincy Interfaith Mission.
-Equality is built into every aspect of our work and communication.
 It is important to build community capacity and promote civic responsibilities, create safer, more able and skilled societies with improved inclusion and good relations, challenging bullying, advancing equality, equity.
-We strive to provide good models of democracy and collective responsibility, Build skills to benefit people by enabling them to obtain their ethical aspirations and participate in making decisions that affect their communities, lives, development and access to basic requirements.
-We promote the reduction of harm, neglect, cruelty, exploitation and suffering and support opportunities for increased welfare, well-being, quality of life, happiness and enjoyment to people.
+We strive to provide good models of democracy and collective responsibility We build skills to benefit people by enabling them to obtain their ethical aspirations and participate in making decisions that affect their communities, lives, development and access to basic requirements.
+We promote the reduction of harm, neglect, cruelty, exploitation and suffering.
+We support opportunities for increased welfare, well-being, quality of life, happiness and enjoyment.
 We seek to nurture good, respectful and tolerant community relations to benefit people, making them feel involved and equally valued and respected.
-Understanding, spirituality and joy can be increased through learning about cultural and natural heritage issues, sustainability, the environment, climate change and nature solutions, mindfulness, healthy eating and visiting nature.

 Our wellbeing spring flower walks: substantial evidence supports the case that nature makes a big contribution to improving health and wellbeing and could make significant national financial savings.